 I recently participated in the ILTechTalk week.
 Most of the talks discussed issues like Scalability, Software Quality, Company Culture, and Continuous Deployment (CD).
 Since the talks were hosted at Outbrain, we got many direct questions about our concrete implementations.
 Some of the questions and statements claimed that Feature Flags complicate your code.
-What bothered most participants was that committing code directly to trunk requires addition of feature flags in some cases and that it may make their code base more complex.
+What bothered most participants was that committing code directly to trunk requires the addition of feature flags in some cases and that it may make their codebase more complex.

 While in some cases, feature flags may make the code slightly more complicated, it shouldn’t be so in most cases.
 The main idea I’m presenting here is that conditional logic can be easily replaced with polymorphic code.
 In fact, conditional logic can always be replaced by polymorphism.

 Suppose we have an application that contains some imaginary feature, and we want to introduce a feature flag.
 Below is a code snippet that developers normally come up with: